rseah145/smw-term2/Journal_3_notes/Section A.md

 ## Notes from video 2 ["Using Command Line Tools to Troubleshoot Kerberos Authentication by Je5ff Hicks"](https://www.youtube.com/watch?v=wNSfFBhLywk)

-For Windows XP, use kerbtray.exe
+For Windows XP, use kerbtray.exe (sits in the system tray, bottom right corner)

+For Windows 7 and newer, use klist.exe

+### klist.exe